TheUltimateKerbonaut/PixelWire/README.md

 <img src="https://raw.githubusercontent.com/TheUltimateKerbonaut/PixelWire/master/Screenshots/andGate.png" alt="AND gate screenshot"/>

 ## Usage
 * On Windows, compile by opening the solution in Visual Studio then building.
-If you wish to include the in-built debugger, compile under debug mode.
 * On Linux, run these commands:
 ```
 cd PixelWire